ChasaMiso/Tickets-bot/README.md

 * 🔥 Dashboard
 * 👏 More commands

+## Available commands
+* Blacklist - blacklists a user from using tickets(Yet to implementate a newer way)
+* Close - closes the current ticket
+* Panel - Sends an embed to open a ticket

 ## Installation

 Clone the repository then create a file named `.env` and fill it out accordingly